actoron/jadex/docs/mkdocs-ng/docs/components/components.md

 |IMessageFeature| TODO |
 |IMonitoringComponentFeature| TODO |

+You can even define new component features.
+Please refer to [TODO](TODO) to see how.

 # Annotations
 The most important annotations common to all components are listed below.
 For a more complete guide, take a look at the [AC User Guide](../guides/ac/01 Introduction).